 Whether you have an existing loan or you're thinking of refinancing, why not negotiate with your current lender?

-The Australian home loan market is highly saturated which means that lenders are often willing to offer you discounted rates and favourable terms in order to remain competitive and to retain your business.
+The Australian home loan market is highly competitive, which means that lenders may be willing to offer you discounted rates and favourable terms if you're able to negotiate.

 As a customer, this means you have increased negotiating power to reason with your lender to get better terms for your mortgage.

 Here's some advice about how you can negotiate with your lender.